DLR-AMR/t8code/README.md

 The t8code is a C/C++ library to manage parallel adaptive meshes with various element types. t8code uses a collection (a forest) of multiple connected adaptive space-trees of general element types in parallel. t8code scales to at least one million MPI ranks and over 1 Trillion mesh elements.
 It is licensed under the GNU General Public License 2.0 or later.

-Copyright (c) 2015 the developers
+Copyright (c) 2015 the developers.

 The t8code, or T8 for short, supports the following element types (also different types in the same mesh):